Before The Wedding

 The average US wedding in your area (not including the honeymoon).
 The big ticket items include: venue, food, alcohol and the photographer.

 Decide what you feel comfortable spending, and review how the bride and groom can cut costs.

 Get your attire.

-Pick out a tux or suit (follow the groom and groomsmen).
+Pick out a tux or suit (follow the choice of the groom and groomsmen).
 If they are getting suits, just be sure to match your tie with one or multiple wedding colors.